terafin/lgtv2mqtt/README.md

 #### lgtv/set/youtube

 Youtube video ID as payload.
 Runs youtube app and opens video.
+If the payload is empty, just launch youtube app.

+#### lgtv/set/netflix

+Netflix video ID as payload.
+Runs netflix app and opens video.
+If the payload is empty, just launch Netflix app.

+#### lgtv/set/amazon_prime

+Just launch Amazon Prime app, not sure how to open a content directly on it yet.

+#### lgtv/set/plex

+Just launch Plex app, not sure how to open a content directly on it yet.

+#### lgtv/set/web_video_caster

+Just launch Web Video Caster app, not sure how to open a content directly on it yet.

+#### lgtv/set/open
+Open URL within browser.

+#### lgtv/set/open_max
+Open URL within browser and maximise the window.

+#### lgtv/set/power_on
+Power the TV ON, using Wake on Lan, must set Environment Variables: BROADCAST_IP and TV_MAC

+#### lgtv/set/power_off
+Power the TV OFF

 ### topics published by lgtv2mqtt